 At each of the points of measurement shown in paragraph 3. of Annex 3, the luminance B shall be at least

 …”

+Correct the following figures

 II.
 Justification:

 1. For DRL, the requirement for “operating tell-tale” has been modified to a “tell-tale indicating failure”.
 This modification was introduced with Supplement 18 to the original series of amendments to UN Regulation No.87, but not in UN Regulation No.148.
 (UN Regulation No. 87 Revision 3 - Amendment 2 Supplement 18 to the original version of the Regulation – Date of entry into force: 22 June 2017)